A new constraint on the Hawking evaporation of primordial black holes in the radiation-dominated era: Possible Effects

 Now, it should be noted that as we proved before, the suggestions that are based on Hawking evaporation of PBHs during the radiation-dominated era are rebutted.
 Consequently, from the examples we just mentioned, evaporation of PBHs cannot explain CMB distortions, Baryogenesis, photodissociation of deuterium, and dark matter particles produced in the radiation-dominated era.

 One way to save these models is to select a very small accretion efficiency factor so that the accretion rate can be neglected.
 However, our work does not affect the suggestions that occur after the end of the radiation-dominated era.
-On contrary, we emphasize that our work completely agrees with the works based on the evaporation of PBHs from the beginning of the matter-dominated era, like the production of dark matter in the early matter-dominated era, the diffuse gamma-ray background, production of cosmic rays, and the diffuse neutrino background.
+This matter should be investigated later though.

 Another way is to look for theories for the formation of PBHs in which PBHs are produced whose temperature at the time of formation is about or greater than the cosmic background temperature.
 In this case, it can be claimed that PBHs will have Hawking radiation.
-In this case, the accretion cannot turn off the Hawking radiation and particles escape from the PBHs as Hawking radiation and enter the cosmic environment.
-Anyhow, it can be said with certainty that PBHs formed according to Eq.
-(1) do not have the ability to evaporate in the radiation-dominated era. \\
+In this case, the accretion cannot turn off the Hawking radiation, and particles escape from the PBHs as Hawking radiation and enter the cosmic environment.
+Anyhow, it can be said with certainty that PBHs formed according to Eq. \eqref{e1} do not have the ability to evaporate in the radiation-dominated era.